edgexfoundry/edgex-docs/docs_src/security/Ch-Configuring-Add-On-Services.md

 and the URL format is the service's hostname with its docker network port number `59984` for `device-camera`.
 The same idea applies to `device-modbus` with its values.

-With that setup, we can then access the endpoints of `device-camera` from Kong's host like `https://<HostName>:8443/device-onvif-camera/{device-name}/name` assuming the caller can resolve `<HostName>` from DNS server.
+With that setup, we can then access the endpoints of `device-camera` from the host like `https://<HostName>:8443/device-onvif-camera/{device-name}/name` assuming the caller can resolve `<HostName>` from DNS server.